Shelter, Inc.

 Project Status Update

-Owned by Shelter Inc., this new home will provide a warm and welcoming, and most importantly, safe environment for girls and young women who have escaped human trafficking.
+Owned by Shelter Youth & Family Services, this new home will provide a warm and welcoming, and most importantly, safe environment for girls and young women who have escaped human trafficking.
 Serving the Chicagoland area, with an emphasis on the severely under-resourced counties of Cook, Kane, DuPage, McHenry, and Lake.

 The DCFS-licensed CSEC home and program (Commercial Sexual Exploitation of Children) will be the first of its kind in Illinois.
 The 12 single-bedroom house will provide a safe and nurturing environment with 24-hour therapeutic support.
 Housing for this often invisible and underserved population will be provided for six to 24 months.
 Residents will pursue educational, vocational and personal goals.